Operation Homecoming: Aftermath

 Overall, Operation Homecoming did little to satisfy the American public's need for closure on the war in Vietnam.
-After Operation Homecoming, the U.S. still listed about 1,350 Americans as prisoners of war or missing in action and sought the return of roughly 1,200 Americans reported killed in action and body not recovered.
+After the operation, the U.S. still listed about 1,350 Americans as prisoners of war or missing in action and sought the return of roughly 1,200 Americans reported killed in action and body not recovered.
 These missing personnel would become the subject of the Vietnam War POW/MIA issue for years to come.
-As of 26 July 2019 the Department of Defense's Defense POW/MIA Accounting Agency listed 1,587 Americans as missing in the war of which 1,009 were classified as further pursuit, 90 deferred and 488 non-recoverable.
+As of 26 July 2019, the Department of Defense's Defense POW/MIA Accounting Agency listed 1,587 Americans as missing in the war of which 1,009 were classified as further pursuit, 90 deferred and 488 non-recoverable.

 In addition, the return of the nearly 600 POWs further polarized the sides of the American public and media.
-A large number of Americans viewed the recently freed POWs as heroes of the nation returning home, reminiscent of the celebrations following World War II.
-No matter the opinion of the public, the media became infatuated with the men returned in Operation Homecoming who were bombarded with questions concerning life in the VC and PAVN prison camps.
+A large number of Americans viewed the recently-freed POWs as heroes of the nation returning home, reminiscent of the celebrations following World War II.
+No matter the opinion of the public, the media became infatuated with the men returned in Operation Homecoming, who were bombarded with questions concerning life in the VC and PAVN prison camps.
 Topics included a wide range of inquiries about sadistic guards, secret communication codes among the prisoners, testimonials of faith, and debates over celebrities and controversial figures.

-The Army, Navy, Air Force, Marines and the U.S. Department of State each had liaison officers dedicated to prepare for the return of American POWs well in advance of their actual return.
-These liaison officers worked behind the scenes traveling around the United States assuring the returnees' well being.
+The Army, Navy, Air Force, Marines, and the Department of State all had liaison officers dedicated to prepare for the return of American POWs well in advance of their actual return.
+The liaison officers worked behind the scenes and traveled around the United States to assure the returnees' well-being.
 They also were responsible for debriefing POWs to discern relevant intelligence about MIAs and to discern the existence of war crimes committed against them.
-Each POW was also assigned their own escort to act as a buffer between "past trauma and future shock".
-However, access to the former prisoners was screened carefully and most interviews and statements given by the men were remarkably similar, leading many journalists to believe that the American government and military had coached them beforehand.
-Izvestia, a Soviet newspaper, accused The Pentagon of brainwashing the men involved in order to use them as propaganda, while some Americans claimed the POWs were collaborating with the communists or had not done enough to resist pressure to divulge information under torture.
-The former prisoners were slowly reintroduced, issued their back pay and attempted to catch up on social and cultural events that were now history.
-Many of the returned POWs struggled to become reintegrated with their families and the new American culture as they had been held in captivity for between a year to almost ten years.
-The men had missed events including the assassinations of Martin Luther King Jr. and Robert F. Kennedy, the race riots of 1968, the political demonstrations and anti-war protests, Neil Armstrong and Buzz Aldrin walking on the Moon and the release of The Godfather.
+Each POW was also assigned their own escort to act as a buffer between "past trauma and future shock."

+However, access to the former prisoners was screened carefully, and most interviews and statements given by the men were remarkably similar, which led many journalists to believe that the American government and military had coached them beforehand.
+Izvestia, a Soviet newspaper, accused The Pentagon of brainwashing the men involved to use them as propaganda, and some Americans claimed that the POWs had collaborated with the communists or not done enough to resist pressure to divulge information under torture.
+The former prisoners were slowly reintroduced, and issued their back pay, and they attempted to catch up on social and cultural events that were now history.
+Many of the returned POWs struggled to become reintegrated with their families and the new American culture, as they had been held in captivity between one to almost ten years.
+The men had missed events including the assassinations of Martin Luther King Jr. and Robert F. Kennedy, the race riots of 1968, the political demonstrations and anti-war protests, Neil Armstrong and Buzz Aldrin walking on the Moon, and the release of The Godfather.